-An important way to provide for a coworker who has to take leave for cancer-related surgery or treatment is by being the “point person,” or liaison, between the coworker and others in the office who may be handling elements of her workload while she’s out.
+An important way to support for a coworker who has to take a leave of absence for cancer-related surgery or treatment is to be the “point person,” or liaison, between the employee and others in the office who may be handling elements of his or her workload while he/she is out.

 “When a point person is designated, the person taking leave doesn’t have to communicate frequently with a dozen different people,” says Anne Pasley-Stuart, president and CEO of Pasley-Stuart HR Consultants in Boise, Idaho.
 “That’s important because it’s essential for the person who’s ill to conserve energy.
 Energy becomes a precious commodity when someone is recovering from surgery or undergoing treatment for cancer.”

 According to Pasley-Stuart, the role of point person is frequently assigned by a supervisor or manager.
 “It’s not unusual, however, for a member of someone’s department or work team to volunteer for the role,” she notes.
 “Often, it’s someone who has been touched by the same problem in their own life, who understands the challenges and difficulties their coworker is facing.”

 If you have some advance warning before your coworker goes on leave, be sure to ask several questions: